Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - Player name cache will now reset between each reboot
 - `/link puppet` should now properly use the internal name rather than nameplate name
 - `/trigger` should now properly find puppets with their internal name

+`0.6.7`
 - `/select` should now correctly select armor stands from !Custom
+- Fixed an exploit to get infinit loot from customized NPC